 Are you waiting for your true love to arrive, but the years keep passing with no sign of him on the horizon?
 What if he came, but with a heavy price tag attached?

-As I anticipate soon holding my published book—compliments of Jerry Jenkins’s Operation First Novel contest—I wanted to look back at the previous year’s winner, Brandy Vallance.
+As I anticipate soon holding my published book—compliments of Jerry Jenkins’ Operation First Novel contest—I wanted to look back at the previous year’s winner, Brandy Vallance.

 In The Covered Deep, Vallance takes us on a thrilling adventure from post-Civil War Ohio to London and, eventually, Palestine.

 Much to her surprise, Bianca is chosen and embarks on an all-expenses-paid trip across the ocean.
-At the British museum, she meets Sir Adrian and the other three winners and immediately starts falling for Paul Emerson, a historian who seems to satisfy every longing on her list.
+At the British museum, she meets Sir Adrian and the other three winners.
+She immediately starts falling for Paul Emerson, a historian who seems to satisfy every longing on her list.

 This beautifully-written romance addresses a common issue in an uncommon—even ingenious—way, all the while managing to engage not only my heart, mind, and senses, but my funny bone as well.

 Though the beginning is wonderfully-reminiscent of Pride & Prejudice, the theme goes much deeper than the beloved classic.
-With poetic prose, memorable characters, and a unique plot—not to mention fascinating legends woven throughout, compliments of the hunky historian—The Covered Deep will resonate long after you turn the last page.
+With poetic prose, memorable characters, and a unique plot, The Covered Deep will resonate long after you turn the last page.

 I would recommend this novel to historical fiction fans, women awaiting their knights in shining armor, and readers who enjoy edgy inspirational romances like Francine Rivers’s Redeeming Love.